flix/book/src/associated-types.md

 ```

 What is interesting and useful is that we can define the element type to be
 key-value pairs.
-Note: We need extra parentheses around the argument to `f`
+We need extra parentheses around the argument to `f` because we
-because we want it to take a pair.
+want it to take a pair.

-We can even implement an instance for `String` where we can iterate through each
+We can implement an instance for `String` where we can iterate through each
 individual character:

 ```flix